rdlauer/articles/nativescript/securing-app/whitepaper.md

 [SQLite](https://www.sqlite.org/index.html) is quite possibly the most popular relational database on the market.
 In contrast to many other relational database management systems, SQLite is not a typical client–server database engine.
 Rather, it is embedded into the app itself, and stored locally.
 The attraction of SQLite comes from app developers who are more familiar and comfortable with SQL (as opposed to constructing queries for document databases like MongoDB).

-For NativeScript developers, there is a [full-featured NativeScript plugin](https://market.nativescript.org/plugins/nativescript-sqlite) as well.
+For NativeScript developers, there is a [full-featured NativeScript plugin](https://market.nativescript.org/plugins/nativescript-sqlite).
 This free version of the SQLite plugin provides all of the capabilities you've come to expect from SQLite.
 However, there is a [paid option](https://nativescript.tools/product/10) that also includes encrypting your SQLite database at rest.
 By leveraging [SQLCipher](https://www.zetetic.net/sqlcipher/), you can have transparent 256-bit AES encryption of your SQLite database on device.

 ![sqlite and sqlcipher](2-sqlcipher.png)

 ### Online/Offline Data Sync + Encryption

-Many of us use mobile backend services (mBaaS) like [Firebase](https://market.nativescript.org/plugins/nativescript-plugin-firebase) or [Progress Kinvey](https://www.progress.com/kinvey) for our remote backends.
+Many of us use mobile backend services (mBaaS) like [Progress Kinvey](https://www.progress.com/kinvey) for our remote backends.
 And when developing mobile apps, we need to be aware of online/offline connectivity, and syncing up data for when users toggle between those states (lest the app crashes without a network connection!).

 Out of the box, Kinvey comes with [online/offline data sync](https://devcenter.kinvey.com/nativescript/guides/datastore) baked in, as outlined in this extensive code sample example from the Kinvey documentation: